Page contents

 Where there is a barrier to the family’s return, the local authority will not be able to discharge its duty by advising or assisting the family to return to their country of origin.
 They will have to provide support.

-If no legal or practical barrier has been identified, the local authority should consider for itself whether returning the family to their country of origin would breach their human rights or their rights under European law.
-Usually the local authority undertakes a further assessment (frequently called a “human rights assessment”) to establish whether any exceptions to the restrictions exist.
+If no legal or practical barrier has been identified, the local authority should consider for itself whether returning the family to their country of origin would breach their human rights.

-If the family does not want to return to their country of origin and refuses the local authority’s assistance, the local authority can discharge its duties under section 17 and avoid breaching the family’s human rights without providing support.
+If no barriers or human rights breaches are identified, and the family does not want to return to their country of origin and refuses the local authority’s assistance, the local authority can discharge its duties under section 17 and avoid breaching the family’s human rights without providing support.
+If this refusal results in the continued destitution of a child, this may be a safeguarding concern and the local authority may look into care proceedings for the child.

 Section 17 procedure